TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Svg/Index.rst

          :ref:`file resource <data-type-resource>` /:ref:`stdWrap <stdwrap>`

    Description
-         SVG file resource, can also be referenced via `EXT:` prefix to point to files in extensions.
+         SVG file resource, can also be referenced via :file:`EXT:` prefix to point to files of extensions.

          **Example:** ::